itsays-zqc/my-website/docs/examples/Active_Device/index.md

 ### 2.2 Set general parameters

 Set some general parameters before modeling.
-At the beginning are those that need to be modified frequently during testing and optimization.
+At the beginning are those that need frequent modification during testing and optimization.

 ```
 [2]